llvm/llvm-project/clang-tools-extra/docs/clang-tidy/checks/bugprone/sizeof-expression.rst

 an issue, a scaling down (division) is not always inherently dangerous, in case the developer is aware that the division happens between an appropriate number of _bytes_ and a ``sizeof`` value.
-Turning :option:`WarnOnArithmeticWithDivisionBySizeOf` off will restrict the warnings to the multiplication case.
+Turning :option:`WarnOnOffsetDividedBySizeOf` off will restrict the warnings to the multiplication case.

 This case also checks suspicious ``alignof`` and ``offsetof`` usages in